Torpedo: Etymology

+The word torpedo was first used as a name for electric rays (in the order Torpediniformes), which in turn comes from the Latin word torpēdō ("lethargy" or "sluggishness").
+In naval usage, the American inventor David Bushnell was reported to have first used the term as the name of a submarine of his own design, the "American Turtle or Torpedo."
+This usage likely inspired Robert Fulton's use of the term to describe his stationary mines, and later Robert Whitehead's naming of the first self-propelled torpedo.

 History

 Middle Ages

-Torpedo-like weapons were first proposed many centuries before they were successfully developed.
-For example, in 1275, Arab engineer Hasan al-Rammah – who worked as a military scientist for the Mamluk Sultanate of Egypt – wrote that it might be possible to create a projectile resembling "an egg", which propelled itself through water, whilst carrying "fire".
+Torpedo-like weapons were proposed many centuries before they were successfully developed.
+For example, in 1275, engineer Hasan al-Rammah – who worked as a military scientist for the Mamluk Sultanate of Egypt – wrote that it might be possible to create a projectile resembling an egg, which propelled itself through water carrying fire".

 Early naval mines

 In modern language, a "torpedo" is an underwater self-propelled explosive, but historically, the term also applied to primitive naval mines and spar torpedoes.
-These were used on an ad hoc basis during the early modern period up to the late 19th century.
+These were used on an ad-hoc basis during the early modern period up to the late 19th century.